Gamer Koala

 6. Streets of Rage

-Game Info – Streets of Rage
+Streets of Rage

-Developer: Sega
+Sega

 Streets of Rage introduced players to the world of beat ’em-up games on the Genesis.
 With its stylish visuals, a thumping soundtrack, and satisfying combat, players took to the streets to clean up the crime-infested city.

-The game’s co-op multiplayer, memorable characters, and challenging gameplay made Streets of Rage an instant hit.
+The game’s co-op multiplayer, memorable characters and challenging gameplay made Streets of Rage an instant hit.
 It was a cornerstone of the Genesis library.
 Spoiler alert: Don’t be surprised if you see this name again very soon…

 5. Shining Force II

-Developer: Sonic!
+Sonic!
 Software Planning

 Shining Force II is a tactical role-playing game that challenges players to assemble a team of warriors and embark on a quest to save the land of Granseal from evil forces.
 Players strategically maneuver their characters on grid-based battlefields, engaging in turn-based combat against enemies.